BasemSrour/coding-challenge/README.rst

 * but you need to setup your databse first by looking at Setting Up Your databse section

+* Look for the example for useage section to understand more

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/
      :alt: Built with Cookiecutter Django